 - Moisture Resistance: Like HDPE, PET is also resistant to moisture, making it suitable for a variety of cosmetic products like lotions, oils, and serums.

-Strength: How HDPE and PET Compare in Durability and Toughness
+Strength: How HDPE and PET Compare in Durability and Toughness?

 Trying to decide which material is more durable for your packaging?
 The durability of HDPE and PET varies depending on their specific properties and your product’s needs.